Skip to main content

 Outline

-The MA Craft programme offers a rich and diverse postgraduate study experience focusing on the intersection between craft practice and digital technologies.
+The Craft MA programme offers a rich and diverse postgraduate study experience focusing on the intersection between craft practice and digital technologies.

 Our programme aims to provide you with the freedom to develop your critical making practice through both independent and collaborative study.
 You will explore new ways of thinking about craft by critically challenging social, environmental, or political norms in innovative, provocative, or speculative ways.